khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 ### Inheritance

 A child namespace will typically inherit its values from its parent namespace.
 Inheriting values allows for rudimentary control over child namespaces and flexibility to deviate from default values.
-Depending on how a setting will be inherited, controlled, adjusted, restricted, or banned may require clarification in the UI.
+It may be required to clarify the state in the UI depending on how a setting will be inherited, controlled, adjusted, restricted, or banned.

 #### Examples